 An excused absence or tardiness is one for which work may be made up, such as death or severe illness in the student's immediate family, sickness, and religious holidays/practices.
-Please call or email the main office prior to 8:30 A.M. if your child will not be attending school or will be late and indicate the reason for their absence or lateness.
-If a student is absent for more than two consecutive days with non-COVID symptoms, a doctor's note may be required.
+Please call or email the main office (pspacek@vincentsmithschool.org) PRIOR to 8:30 A.M. if your child will not be attending school or will be late and indicate the reason for their absence or lateness.
+If a student is absent for more than three consecutive days with non-COVID symptoms, a doctor's note will be required.